udsdepend/fm21-momba-tutorial/_sources/preparation.md

 ## Ubuntu

-1. To install and enable Docker run:
+1. To install and enable Docker run in the terminal of your choice:
     ```
     sudo apt-get install -y docker.io
     sudo systemctl enable --now docker